PURITAN BOOK and CD SUPER SALE

 and used the Psalms alone, unless on the supposition that they believed the use

-on this point, then Rome and our modern Presbyterian churches are right.
-In
+this point, then Rome and our modern Presbyterian churches are right.
+In that

-too, and did not become truly enlightened and liberal till they got back to the
+fanatical too, and did not become truly enlightened and liberal till they got

 ADDITIONAL DISCOUNTED SALE PRICE